 The effects of the District's past efforts in replacing failing water mains and meters can be seen in the reduced number of mainline leaks.
 This is illustrated in the chart titled "Mainline Leak History."
-The mainline leaks through February 2020 are 7, and there were 13 service line leaks.
+The mainline leaks through April 2020 total 9, and there were 22 service line leaks.
+Only two mainline water leaks occurred in April.
 As can be seen in the following graph, the mainline leaks for 2017, 2018, and 2019 average less than 100 or roughly one leak for every four (4) miles of the District's water system as opposed to nearly one leak every half mile in 2010.
 This is a clear indication of the benefit in replacing old, worn out infrastructure.

 - The 2019 Budget included replacing approximately 2,800 meters.
 Staff completed this replacement project in October.
 This approach to replacing water meters worked well and is planned to continue in 2020.
-District staff is exploring other options for meters due to warranty issues being experienced with the current meter brand. - The District advertised two water main replacement projects in December.
+District staff has issued a request for proposals for meters and meter reading system(s) due to warranty issues being experienced with electronics on the current meter brand. - The District advertised two water main replacement projects in December.
 One is in Avenue P near 25th Street East and the other is in Avenue V-5 west of 47th Street East.
-These contracts were awarded by the Board in February, and work is expected to start later this month. - The positive effect of both water main and water meter replacement programs is shown on the chart titled "PWD Water Loss History."
+These contracts were awarded by the Board in February.
+Work has begun on the Avenue V-5 project. - The positive effect of both water main and water meter replacement programs is shown on the chart titled "PWD Water Loss History."
 The running average for water losses remains under 10%.